JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 The next figure shows an example of a feature extraction of all HOG channels from a car and non-car image using the YCrCb color space and HOG parameters of orientations=9, pixels_per_cell=(8, 8) and cells_per_block=(2, 2).

+![alt text][image1]

 ![alt text][image2]

 ## 2. Train a Classifier

 ### 2.1 The Data Set
-The given data set contains XXXX car and XXX non-car images.
+The given data set contains 8792 car and 8968 non-car images.

 Here is an example of a car and non-car image: